3 Telltale Signs It’s Time To Rebrand

 If you’re currently in this early stage of your business with a limited budget, don’t sweat it.
 Our online shop has some inexpensive logo templates you can use to have your business looking professional, even if you’re currently ballin’ on a budget.

-03. Your business has shifted and now your branding doesn’t align.
+03. Your business has shifted and now your brand doesn’t align.

 For example, maybe when you started out you were taking on business that came your way, but now you’re trying to appeal to high end or luxury audience.
 If your brand still looks unprofessional or DIY’d, you’re not going to attract the right attention.
 Knowing your target audience is key when it comes to your branding.
 You need your visual identity to not only express who you are as a business but also draw in those dream customers.
 I’ll put it this way, there’s a reason that West Elm and IKEA have very different branding.